ewrewrewrwerewterwwrt-del/wow/demographics_data/README.md

 ### Folder Structure

 - `auto_balancer.py`: Helps a ton for cooking the data.
 Ensures that your percentages always properly add up to 100.
+- `adjust_unemployment.py`: Rebalances unemployment rates according to unemployment evolution over the years, folowing the criteria explained before (trasnfers between unemployed, middle, ind, buss).
+For when you want your simulated misery to be a bit more statistically accurate.
 - `cat_ceo_process.py`: Wrestles raw CEO survey data into something the simulation can actually use.
-Manual cooking is needed after that-
+Manual cooking is needed after that.
 - `cat_pop_weights.py`: Turns IDESCAT data into population weights.
 Manual cooking is also needed but to a much lesser extent.
 - `cat_simulation.py`: Runs the actual election simulations
 - `ceo_raw/`: All the raw CEO survey CSVs (e.g., `cat_data_2012.csv`).